AggreyN/Kobras-Library/Documentation.md

 * maybe I will add a play song function that will act as a button when you select a song using viewlibrary().

+12/31/25

+    Today I will experiment with Database(db) Testing as well as practicing db manipulation.
+So I will complete the tutorial from the sqlite3 documentation on the Python website.
+Hopefully this will help me learn what is necessary for my code to work.
+Wish me Luck!